jgmdev/puente/README.md

 A PHP library that facilitates the communication between your php code and jQuery/JavaScript code.
 It serves as a jQuery wrapper that generates working javascript code.
-It uses ajax functionality to send all registered browser events back to php for processing server side, then it returns more javascript code to the client browser.
+It uses ajax functionality to send all registered browser events back to php for server side processing, then it returns more javascript code to the client browser.

 ## Usage